This post may contain affiliate links. Please read our disclosure policy.

 seafood, olive oil, onions, tomatoes, seasonings and water on a brown cutting board in a kitchen.

-• Seasonings: Italian seasoning, smoked paprika, and black pepper add tremendous flavor to the stew.
-If you don’t have smoked paprika, regular paprika or a hint of cayenne can be used.
+• Seasonings: Italian seasoning, smoked paprika, and black pepper bring depth to the stew.
+No smoked paprika?
+Use regular paprika or a pinch of cayenne.

-• Salt: I use a small amount of kosher salt in my cioppino recipe.
-Be sure to taste the soup and add more if necessary.
-If you use broth instead of water, you might not need to add any extra salt because the broth is already salted.
+• Salt: I use a small amount of kosher salt, but adjust to taste.
+If using broth instead of water, you may not need extra salt.

-• Shrimp: Use 3 to 4 medium-sized shrimp.
-Always feel free to add more shrimp if you’d like.
-Consider using leftover shrimp in Shrimp Étouffée, Shrimp and Grits, or Shrimp Fettuccine.
+• Shrimp: Use 3 to 4 medium shrimp—or more if you’d like.
+Leftover shrimp can go into Shrimp Étouffée, Shrimp and Grits, or Shrimp Fettuccine.

 Recipe Variations

-• Mediterranean Mix: Add olives and capers for a Mediterranean touch.
+• Mediterranean Flavor: Add olives and capers for a more robust, salty flavor.

-• Creamy Cioppino: Stir in a splash of heavy cream or coconut milk for a creamy variation.
+• Creamy Cioppino: Stir in a splash of heavy cream or coconut milk for a richer broth.

-• Spicy Kick: Add red chili flakes or cayenne for heat.
+• Spicy Version: Add red pepper flakes or a pinch of cayenne for extra heat.

 How To Make Cioppino

-These step-by-step photos and instructions are here to help you visualize how to make a bowl of cioppino.
+These photos and instructions are here to help you visualize how to make this single serve cioppino recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. In a 2-quart saucepan set over medium-high heat, heat the olive oil.
-Add the chopped onions and cook for about 2 minutes, stirring frequently until softened.
-Add the garlic and cook for 1 minute more.
+1. Sauté the Aromatics: In a 2-quart saucepan over medium-high heat, heat the olive oil.
+Add the onions and cook for 2 minutes, stirring often, until softened.
+Stir in the garlic and cook for 1 more minute.

-2. Add the chopped tomatoes, Italian seasoning, and paprika, and cook for 1 minute, stirring constantly.
+2. Add Seasonings: Stir in the tomatoes, Italian seasoning, and paprika.
+Cook for 1 minute, stirring constantly.

-3. Pour in the water and bring to a simmer.
-Reduce heat to low.
-Maintain a simmer and cook for 5 minutes.
+3. Simmer the Broth: Pour in the water and bring to a simmer.
+Reduce the heat to low and let it simmer for 5 minutes.

-4. Add the cod and shrimp.
-Return to a simmer.
-Cook for 3 minutes, or until the seafood is completely cooked.
-Season with salt and black pepper.
+4. Cook the Seafood: Add the cod and shrimp, then return to a simmer.
+Cook for about 3 minutes, or until the seafood is fully cooked.

 four pictures showing how to make cioppino with onions, tomatoes, broth and seafood.